CoolantCare Fluid Management Service

 CoolantCare Fluid Management Service from Kernow Oils is a tailored fluid management programme that keeps your coolants performing at their best.
 We combine on-site sampling, dip-slide microbiology, concentration & pH checks, laboratory analysis and targeted remedial work to reduce downtime, extend coolant life and lower total operational cost — ideal for CNC machining, metalworking and industrial cooling systems across Cornwall and the South West.
 Put simply, CoolantCare manages your fluids effectively and efficiently.

-Why CoolantCare Fluid Management matters
+Fluid Management - Why it matters

 Small changes in coolant chemistry or hygiene can cause large operational problems.
 By using a service for CoolantCare Fluid Management, proactive control saves money and prevents failure.